French foreign minister in Libya to push peace deal

 Seraj's government has struggled to impose control and its presidential council is divided.
 Haftar has refused to accept its legitimacy.
 He has been gaining ground, backed by allies Egypt and United Arab Emirates.

+"The ceasefire between non-terrorist elements is in general respected," the French diplomatic source said.

+"Haftar's advances are accompanied by a strengthening of Seraj in the west so it's creating a fragile balance that encourages a compromise."

-(Reporting by Hani Amara; writing by Patrick Markey; editing by Andrew Roche)
+(Additional reporting by John Irish in Paris; writing by Patrick Markey; editing by Andrew Roche)